Osho07/webathon-/README.md

 To run on local host
 Step 1- Open terminal/commandprompt
-Step 2- give command git clone
+Step 2- give command git clone https://github.com/Osho07/webathon-.git The folder will be saved in your pc
+Step 3- OPen the folder and search the index file and open it in a browser.